gruco0002/FluidSolver/src/dependencies/README.md

 the needed dependencies.

 ### Notes
 Since GLAD is very small, it is already contained in the repo.
+Dear imgui is also already contained in the repo.

-This folder should contain glad in a subdirectory called `Glad`, GLFW-3.3 in a subdirectory called `GLFW`, cppgui in a subdirectory called `cppgui` and Dear imgui 1.74 in a subdirectory called `imgui`.
-The directory structure should be the following:
+This folder should contain glad in a subdirectory called `Glad`, GLFW-3.3 in a subdirectory called `GLFW` and cppgui in a subdirectory called `cppgui` The directory structure should be the following:
 ```$xslt
 dependencies